Stižemo: Events after the release

-The musicians were indicted for "possession of hashish and enabling others to use narcotics" and put on trial where the Office of the Public Prosecutor was represented by Ahmet Fazlić.
+The musicians were indicted for "possession of hashish and enabling the use of narcotics" and put on trial where the Office of the Public Prosecutor was represented by Ahmet Fazlić.
 The process concluded with the Sarajevo District Court's three-person judicial council—presided over by the judge Husein Hubijer—sentencing Ivandić to three and a half years in jail.
 Goran Kovačević was sentenced to a year and a half, Ranko Boban to a year in jail while Zlatko Hold got six months for obstruction of justice.
 On appeal, Ivandić's sentence got reduced to three years by the Supreme Court of the Socialist Republic of Bosnia and Herzegovina.

 Ristovski and Ivandić never performed live as Laza & Ipe.
 They would eventually perform together once again as members of Bijelo Dugme (to which Ivandić returned in 1982, and Ristovski in 1984).

 Legacy

 In 2015 Stižemo album cover was ranked 100th on the list of 100 Greatest Album Covers of Yugoslav Rock published by web magazine Balkanrock.